 The greatest benefit of asleep deep brain stimulation is that the patient can remain sedated while the surgery is being performed.
 This is of great comfort to many patients.
-Asleep DBS, performed at the Denver DBS Center with robotic guidance, also has many clinical benefits.
+Asleep DBS, performed at the Denver DBS Center, also has many clinical benefits.
 Asleep deep brain stimulation (DBS) has turned the traditional three-step process into two, while shortening surgery time and improving placement of the electrode.
 In addition, electrode placement during Asleep DBS takes roughly half the time as Awake DBS.
-Using robotic guidance, the Denver DBS Center also is able to achieve more accurate placement of the electrodes, resulting in improved outcomes over traditional deep brain stimulation performed while patients are awake.
+The Denver DBS Center also is able to achieve more accurate placement of the electrodes, resulting in improved outcomes over traditional deep brain stimulation performed while patients are awake.

 Highlights of Asleep DBS include: